7 Problems That Ruined Your Link Building Strategy

 - Hide links (for example, by coloring them white)

 - Submit links to sites and directories that are irrelevant to your niche or outright shady

 - Put your link on pages with nothing but links

 - Stuff texts with links that have keyword-heavy anchor texts

-If you are guilty of any of this, you should remove the problematic links as soon as possible before Google penalizes you.
+If you are guilty of any of this, you should remove the problematic links as soon as possible before they cause your Google rankings to drop.
 Things get a little trickier when spammy backlinks appear without your involvement, but it’s nothing that can’t be helped.
 One of the options is to reach out to people who made those backlinks and ask them to take them down.
 If this fails, fire up WebCEO’s Toxic Links tool.

 Once you’ve selected all the dangerous links from a list, press the Report Selected Links to Google button to generate a .txt file.
 It will contain the toxic links you want to get rid of.
 Then you submit this in the Google Disavow Tool and wait for the purge.

 If you get a huge number of new backlinks in a short period of time, Google will suspect foul play.
 They know you can get tons of backlinks that way by paying for them or using link spam software.
 Do these words make your conscience tingle?
 Good, cheaters will not be allowed to prosper.

 Note that “short period of time” is key here.
 If it took you a lot of time or you consistently keep getting new links day after day, it won’t look as suspicious.
 Some of the biggest sites like Wikipedia earn thousands of links daily and don’t have to worry about their rankings.